ralna/GALAHAD/doc/Python/eqp.rst

           holds the values of the nonzeros in the constraint Jacobian
           $A$ in the same order as specified in the sparsity pattern in ``eqp.load``.
-      c_l : ndarray(m)
+      c : ndarray(m)
-          holds the values of the lower bounds $c_l$ on the constraints The lower bound on any component of $A x$ that is unbounded from below should be set no larger than minus ``options.infinity``. c_u : ndarray(m)
-          holds the values of the upper bounds $c_l$ on the  constraints The upper bound on any component of $A x$ that is unbounded from above should be set no smaller than ``options.infinity``. x_l : ndarray(n)
+          holds the values of the linear term $c$ in the constraints x : ndarray(n)
-          holds the values of the lower bounds $x_l$ on the variables.
+          holds the initial estimate of the minimizer $x$, if known.
-          The lower bound on any component of $x$ that is unbounded from below should be set no larger than minus ``options.infinity``. x_u : ndarray(n)
+          This is not crucial, and if no suitable value is known, then any value, such as $x=0$, suffices and will be adjusted accordingly. y : ndarray(m)
-          holds the values of the upper bounds $x_l$ on the variables.
+          holds the initial estimate of the Lagrange multipliers $y$ associated with the general constraints, if known.
-          The upper bound on any component of $x$ that is unbounded from above should be set no smaller than ``options.infinity``.
+          This is not crucial, and if no suitable value is known, then any value, such as $y=0$, suffices and will be adjusted accordingly.

       **Returns:**